 Wave test (task 4)

 The BS code specified that a door with the DMWD depth of 600mm should be tested in waves at a depth of 450mm.
-The wave condition specified is a JONSWAP spectrum with a significant wave height of 100mm and maen wave period of 1.03s.
+The wave condition specified is a JONSWAP spectrum with a significant wave height of 100mm and mean wave period of 1.03s.
 This was applied perpendicular to the face of FlooddoorTM.
 Initially the paddles in the Queen’s University Civil Engineering wave tank had to be programmed to produce a sea of the above specification.
 The wave paddle computer has software to do this but it still required calibration and three iterations to get the required sea.
 Arrays of wave measurement probes were located at the position where the test cell was to be installed and the sea calibrated at that location.
 Figure 8 shows the wave spectrum used.

 The test cell was then bolted to the floor of the tank with additional upper support from transverse beams above.
 In order to prevent water ingress into the test cell above FlooddoorTM clear plastic sheeting was taped in place to seal the gap up to the frame of the test cell.
 The wave test was conducted twice for a period of 30 minutes each.
 Between the tests FlooddoorTM was removed and re-installed.
 Figure 9 shows FlooddoorTM in the test cell being subjected to the designated wave spectrum.